 Before selecting or starting any type of yoga or new exercise, it is best to consult your healthcare professional.
 They are more aware of your overall health condition and can provide better guidance on whether yoga is appropriate for you based on your health.

-Practice With An Instructor
+Practice With an Instructor

 The second step after consulting your healthcare professional is to start with a qualified and experienced instructor, especially if you are a beginner.

 A certified yoga instructor will guide you step-by-step on how to perform yoga and monitor you to help prevent injuries.
 Starting with an instructor helps ensure that you are performing all the steps of the yoga poses correctly and safely.
+This is especially important for seniors, where the protection of muscles, bones, and joints is a priority for any physical exercise.

 Start Slowly

 Let your body adapt to changes gradually, and do not rush.
 You can also use some support objects while performing yoga, like chairs, straps, or yoga blocks.
+Think of yoga like any other exercise: Similar to how you would not start weight-lifting with a 50 lb dumbbell or start running immediately with a marathon, you must slowly build up to deeper stretches and more challenging poses.

 See How Your Body Responds